 School-Community Agency partnerships have become an important response to the ever increasing challenges facing students and their families.
 Behavioral healthcare services delivered in the school environment can provide the timely access, relevance and cost effectiveness needed to assist students and families achieve success.

 For five years, BHSN collaborated with various service providers and school districts as part of the "Safe Schools/Healthy Students" federal grant coordinated through Champlain Valley Educational Services.
 OurAdventure-Based Counseling, and our Child/Family Clinic continue to provide services in a variety of school districts in Clinton and Essex counties.
+The list of schools we serve grows each semester, so contact us, if you're not sure if we serve yours.
 If you are in any of the following school districts, these services may be available to your child:

 - AuSable Valley Central